 As if to remind us that this is a radio play and not 17th-century Scotland, we are occasionally drawn back by witnessing the sometimes-idiosyncratic behavior of the radio studio cast.
 They nap, drink coffee, sit around a table to eat, and rehearse the play, replete with stage cues.

 Macbeth is a shocking sordid tale of ambition, guilt, murder, ghosts, superstition, tyranny, and revenge.
-And although Macbeth is a Scottish general prophesied by three witches to be king, there are to be no swords, royal trappings, or steaming pots of witches’ brew in the radio studio or on stage.
+Although Macbeth is a Scottish general prophesied by three witches to be king, there are to be no swords, royal trappings, or steaming pots of witches’ brew in the radio studio or on stage.

 The SITI’s performance of Macbeth was a celebration of the English language and the art of the bard.
-The cast ably embodied, expressed, and maintained the complex dimensions, texts, and references.
-Special mention is due to Kelly Maurer for her spine-tingling characterizations as Weird Sisters and Lady MacDuff, Steven Duff Webber as the ambitious but doomed Macbeth, and Ellen Lauren as the frightening, ruthless, and conniving Lady Macbeth.
+The cast ably embodied, expressed and maintained the complex dimensions, texts, and references.
+Special mention is due to Kelly Maurer’s spine-tingling characterizations as Weird Sisters and Lady MacDuff, Steven Duff Webber as the ambitious but doomed Macbeth, and Ellen Lauren as the frightening, ruthless, and conniving Lady Macbeth.